jagdevsinghdosanjh/molviz-app/README.md

 MIT License.
 See LICENSE file for details.
 MIT License

-Copyright (c) 2025 Jagdev Singh Dosanjh : https://dosanjhpubsasr.org
+Copyright (c) 2025 Jagdev Singh Dosanjh :

+For more information, visit: https://www.dosanjhpubsasr.org

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal